 - A cream cheese frosting recipe

-- or even the cream cheese filling in baked goods like muffins, coffee cake or cupcakes.
+- As the cream cheese filling in baked goods like pumpkin cream cheese muffins, pumpkin cream cheese bread, coffee cake or cupcakes.

 In some cases, it can also be substituted for pumpkin butter.
 Just keep in mind this is a savory spread, so if using it in frosting you will need to add the normal amount of sugar that you normally would.